oceanum/zarrio/docs/source/parallel.rst

 Automatic Region Determination
 ------------------------------

-zarrify can automatically determine the region for writing based on the time coordinates in the source file:
+zarrio can automatically determine the region for writing based on the time coordinates in the source file:

 .. code-block:: python